swirtSJW/hook-update-deploy-tools/README.md

 Any time you want to enable a module(s) add a hook_update_N() to the .install of your custom deployment module.

+This enables dependent modules by default.
+Passing it an optional second parameter of FALSE will cause it to not enable dependent modules (RISKY).

 ```php
   /**